exekube/exekube/_docs/introduction/what-is-exekube.md

 - Full control over your cloud infrastructure (via Terraform)
 - Full control over your container orchestration (via Terraform + Helm)
-- Fully automated one-click-to-deploy experience
+- Fully automated one-command-to-deploy experience
 - Modular design and declarative model of management
 - Freedom to choose a cloud provider to host Kubernetes
 - Continuous integration (CI) facilities out of the box